 Step 3 | Roast

 Preheat your oven to 425 degrees F. Line a baking sheet with foil and then place an oven-safe metal wire rack on top.
-We’ll need to add water under the rack to create some steam (keeps everything moist) and place the marinated pork on top for air circulation.
+We’ll need to add water under the rack to create some steam to keep everything moist.

 Step 4 | Brush with honey glaze